 An amendment of the Articles of Association would require a resolution of the General Meeting that must first be proposed by the Board.
-A resolution to amend the Articles of Association requires a majority of at least two-thirds of the votes cast, provided that in case of any amendments to Articles 5.1 and/or article 18.2 of the Articles of Association such majority shall represent more than half of the issued share capital (with the exclusion of Section 2:230(3) DCC).
+A resolution to amend the Articles of Association requires a majority of at least two-thirds of the votes cast, provided that in case of any amendments to article 5.1 and/or article 18.2 of the Articles of Association such majority shall represent more than half of the issued share capital (with the exclusion of the possibility to convene a new general meeting as referred to in section 2:230, paragraph 3 DCC).
 In the event of a proposal to the General Meeting to amend the Articles of Association, a copy of such proposal containing the verbatim text of the proposed amendment will be deposited at the Company's office for inspection by shareholders and other persons holding meeting rights until the end of the meeting.

 Furthermore, a copy of the proposal will be made available free of charge to shareholders and other persons holding meeting rights from the day it was deposited until the day of the meeting.
-A resolution of the General Meeting to amend the Articles of Association that has the effect of reducing the rights attributable to shareholders of a particular class is subject to approval of the meeting of holders of Shares of that class.
+A resolution of the General Meeting to amend the Articles of Association that has the effect of reducing the rights attributable to shareholders of a particular class is subject to approval of the meeting of holders of shares of that class.